 Withholding Rent

 If your landlord fails to make necessary repairs after you’ve contacted them, you may legally withhold rent until repairs have been made.
-First, call DNS to perform an inspection and they will attempt to resolve the matter.
+First, call the Milwaukee Department of Neighborhood Services to perform an inspection and they will attempt to resolve the matter.
 If the repair is not fixed after the DNS inspection, you may begin the process to legally withhold rent without risking eviction for untimely payments.
 Do NOT withhold rent without following the legal process.
-Visit the Dept. of Neighborhood Services’ website for more details.
+Visit the Department of Neighborhood Services’ website for more details.